This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place about 10 ounces of strawberries in a 2-quart saucepan.
-Add the sugar and bring to a boil over medium heat, stirring occasionally.
-Once boiling, continue to stir frequently for 1 minute.
+• Add about 10 ounces of strawberries and the sugar to a 2-quart saucepan.
+Bring to a boil over medium heat, stirring frequently for 1 minute.

 Notes

-• Cool before using: Let the filling cool completely before adding it to your pie crust or desserts.
+• Cool completely: Let the filling cool before adding it to a pie crust or dessert.

 Nutrition